 - For self-employed people (who run a business and don’t receive 1099s), you’ll need documents about your revenue and expenses.

-When Can You Start Filing Taxes for 2022?
+When Can You Start Filing Taxes for the Year?

 It’s already tax season.
-You could have already started if you file online.
+You could have already started if you were filing online.
 You can start your tax preparation required by the IRS by filling in all the pertinent information.
-If you’ve moved, or your filing status has changed, it’s a time-saving first step to get that info entered and out of the way.
+If you’ve moved or your filing status has changed, it’s a time-saving first step to get that info entered and out of the way.

 The official tax return filing start date, set by the IRS, is January 20 for federal tax returns.
 The due date for taxpayers set by the IRS is April 15.